-- Why doesn’t Broom offer cheap services like some others?
+- Why doesn’t Broom advertise cheap prices like some others?

 - Buying Thermostats from Big Box Stores